-Table 1 shows the estimated values.
-In the figure, two cases of the bandwidth estimation are shown; 13-th link from 202.231.198.2 destined for 210.142.124.1 (corresponding to Figure 2) and 13-th link from 202.232.8.66 destined for 210.141.224.162.
+Table 1 Bandwidth estimation and confidence intervals for the measurement data with irregular values destined for 210.141.224.162.
 The capacities of those links were known a priori as 1.5 Mbps and 45 Mbps.
 For each of two links, we show the estimated bandwidth obtained by all methods.
 Confidence intervals of 95% are also shown in our methods.
 As shown in the table, results obtained by pathchar and pchar are far from the actual bandwidth, while our methods can give very close values.
 The difference of the actual bandwidth and the estimated bandwidth is due to the overhead of the underlying network.
-In the case of 45 Mbps link, our methods seem to offer very accurate estimation.
-Perhaps, it is not true since we must exclude the overhead of the underlying network.
+In the table, the numbers of packets transmitted for each packet size are also shown.
+In our methods, the very small number of packets were sufficient to obtain the accurate results for 1.5 Mbps link.
+For 45 Mbps link, on the other hand, 200 packets were necessary, which is same as pathchar.
+It is due to the fact that as the link bandwidth becomes large, the accurate estimation becomes difficult, which has already been pointed out in [5].